-There are potentially natural habitats to be lost to the development of the site in the form of hedgerows which may be used for dispersal by amphibians and reptiles and also dormouse as habitat, and trees which are suited to bat and/or bird habitation.
-One building onsite has had birds nesting within.
-There is also a small section of scrub which may be used by birds for nesting.
+There are potentially natural habitats to be lost to the development of the site in the form of hedgerows, potential dormouse habitat, an oak tree which is suited to bat habitation and an area suited to reptiles.
 However, it is not known at this point if these habitats are to be fully retained, partially removed, or removed.
 If not fully retained, mitigation/compensation will be required.

-It is important that further presence/absence surveys and /or appropriate mitigation strategies are put in place for the protection of these species as below if the features associated are to be impacted by the development.
+It is important that further presence/absence surveys and /or appropriate mitigation strategies are put in place for the protection of these species as below.
 Please refer to the Mitigation (17), Compensation (18) and Enhancement (19) sections for more details.